-Yes, a lot of dream boats have sunk and will keep sinking when the wind of reality blows.
-So, instead of becoming an Astronaut and circumnavigating the earth you are probably navigating your computer screen in search for a word that might suit your next article well as you try create some content for your blog or right now you are stuck in a boring meeting and wondering what you have done to get punished in such a cruel manner.
-Okay, if these situations sound familiar and you are desperate to make peace with your present situation and at the same time want to start loving what you are doing, here are a few hacks to get by and make your dull day shine bright.
+Yes, a lot of dream boats sank and will keep sinking as and when the wind of reality blows.
+So, instead of becoming an Astronaut and circumnavigating the earth, you are probably navigating your computer screen in search for a word that might suit your next article.
+And, while you try to create some content for your blog or feeling stuck in a boring meeting, do you think what you have done to get punished in such a cruel manner?

-Acceptance – it is the keyword to peace, whatever cannot be cured should be endured.
-Well, your situation might not be this grave but if your present life depends on this job at the moment, this should be your mantra for now.
+- Acceptance – Acceptance is the keyword to peace because whatever cannot be cured should be endured.
+Well, your situation might not be this grave, but if your present life depends on this job, this should be your mantra for now.
 Start by slowly accepting the reality.
-Think about the vast unemployment lurking at every corner in our country, be happy with the fact that you have one and its descent enough to make your everyday needs met, you still have a job.
+Think about the vast unemployment lurking in every corner in our country.
+So, be happy with the fact that you have one and its descent enough to meet your everyday needs.

-Change your Perspective – Sometimes our ambition work against our confidence, for example, if you have aspired to be a doctor but ended up being a caregiver, it kind of brings your morale down, don’t be and always remember there are people who are vying to reach this position.
+- Change your Perspective – Sometimes your ambition works against your confidence.
+For example, if you have aspired to be a doctor but somehow ended up being a caregiver, it kind of brings your morale down.
+In such times, remind yourself there are people who are vying to reach this position.
 Train your mind to see the merits in your work rather than demerits.
-What you think, you become, if you shift your perspective in favour of your current job, you will start to feel the change within you in a positive manner.
+What you think, you become.
+If you shift your perspective in favor of your current job, you will start to feel the change within you in a positive manner.

-Take pride in your workspace – This is one the most important aspect that we usually overlook.
-Every day we come to office with a picture in mind, right from we board the bus till we reach office, we dread reaching the workstation, dimly lit, cramped, untidy etc. how we perceive our sitting area makes a lot of difference.
+- Take pride in your workspace – This is one the most important aspect that we usually overlook.
+Every day we come to office with a picture in mind, right from boarding the bus till we reach office, we dread reaching the workstation, dimly lit, cramped, untidy etc. How we perceive our sitting area makes a lot of difference.
 Workspace should be clutter free and pleasant.
-Yes one cannot do much as your workspace belongs to the company, but what you can do is to keep your desk clean, a neat display of important contacts with a few fresh photos of things you love can make all the difference.
+Yes, one cannot do much as your workspace belongs to the company, but what you can do is keep it clean and neat with a display of important contacts along with few fresh photos of things you love.
+These small things make all the difference.
 Sometimes a simple sweep can make things neat.
-The idea is to instil a sense of belonging with your current job and when you start treating your workspace as your own, you will start loving your job too slowly and gradually.
+The idea is to instill a sense of belonging with your current job and when you start treating your workspace as your own, you will start loving your job too slowly and steadily.

-Communication & Camaraderie – you might not like your job but it is possible you like your office.
+- Communication & Camaraderie – You might not like your job, but it is possible you like your office.
 Many a times it happens you befriend people at your workplace who become your lifelong friends.
-Sometimes you start liking your job just because you find other colleagues sailing similar boat and connect at that level, in order to find yourself likeminded people and a support group within your workspace its important you start communicating with all your colleagues, it will not only help getting over the blues but you will also get a fresh perspective on why you should be happy in your present job.
-This feeling of belonging and camaraderie within your office will help you get over the constant urge to run away; instead you will look forward coming to work every morning.
+Sometimes you start liking your job just because you find other colleagues sailing in similar boats and connect on the same level.
+In order to find likeminded people and a support group within your workspace, its important that you start communicating with all your colleagues.
+It will not only help getting over the blues, but you will also get a fresh perspective on why you should be happy in your present job.
+This feeling of belonging and camaraderie within your office will help you get over the constant urge to run away, instead you will look forward going to work every morning.

-Connecting with your Boss – This does not mean you start treating your boss as your pal, no, there should always be a certain level of respect and privacy that should prevail between an employee and his/her superior, but you should always be in some way connected to your boss.
-It starts by simple greetings and delivering your duties well.
+- Connecting with your Boss – This does not mean you start treating your boss as your pal, no, there should always be a certain level of respect and privacy that should prevail between an employee and their superior.
+But, you should always be connected to your boss in someway.
+It starts by a simple greeting and delivering your duties well.
 Whenever you feel demotivated, never shy away to have a word with your boss about your doubts and expectations.
-Your boss single handed can sometimes make a difference by motivating you as long as you are open to convey your thoughts, so it’s important that you keep your communication lines free between you and your boss.
-In any organisation if you have good understanding with your boss rest of your job is cake walk.
+Your boss single handedly can sometimes make a difference by motivating you as long as you are open to convey your thoughts.
+So it’s important that you keep your communication lines free between you and your boss.
+In any organization, if you have good understanding with your boss the job becomes a cake walk.
 So, be there on time and deliver what the company expects from you.
 I don’t know of any company that don’t appreciate a competent & honest employee.

-Set goals within your limits – your job is what you make out of it.
-You might be a front office person or in back office, there is no limitation to excellence, don’t measure your job as small or big, no responsibility is small, try and do your best in whatever position you are appointed.
-Within your limits try your best to support the company and contribute your bit as much as you can, never forget you are a part of the company because they chose to hire you, they saw your potential when other companies failed to see it.
-Respect that.
+- Set goals within your limits – Your job is what you make out of it.
+You might be a front office person or a backend person.
+There is no limit to excellence so, don’t measure your job as small or big.
+No responsibility is small.
+Try and do your best in whatever position you are appointed.
+Within your limits try your best to support the company and contribute your bit as much as you can.
+And, never forget that you are a part of the company because they chose to hire you, they saw your potential when other companies failed to see it.
+Respect that!